 - Speak slowly and be sure caregivers understand the instructions.
 Ask them to repeat back important information.

-- Remind caregivers that traps borrowed from Operation Catnip must be returned the next week or there will be a daily rental fee assessed.
+- Remind caregivers that traps borrowed from Operation Catnip must be returned by the following Saturday or there will be a late fee.

 - Instructions should be reviewed with all caregivers, even those who have been to the clinic before.